-- If the element of assessment with the highest weighting (the exam) has not been assessed, the subject will be graded as ABSENT, irrespective of the rest. - If the element of assessment with the highest weighting has been assessed but it does not meet minimum requirements, the subject will be given a mark of FAIL and the numerical mark on the 0-10 scale for that element.
+-If the element of assessment with the highest weighting (the exam) has not been assessed, the subject will be graded as ABSENT, irrespective of the rest.

-If the element of assessment with the highest weighting has been assessed and it does meet minimum requirements but the other element with minimum requirements (written test on the written report) has not been passed, the subject will be given a mark of FAIL and the numerical mark on the 0-10 scale for the element failed.
+- If the element of assessment with the highest weighting (exam) has been assessed but it does not meet minimum requirements, the subject will be given a mark of FAIL and the numerical mark on the 0-10 scale for that element. - If the element of assessment with the highest weighting (exam) has been assessed and it does meet minimum requirements but the other element with minimum requirements (written test on the written report) has not been passed, the subject will be given a mark of FAIL and the numerical mark on the 0-10 scale for the element failed. - If the elements of assessment with minimum requirements has been passed (exam and report) but the final aggregate mark of those three elements (exam, report and classroom activities) is less than 5, the subject will be given a mark of FAIL and the numerical mark will be the final aggregate mark of those three elements.